esp-rs/book/src/writing-your-own-application/generate-project-from-template.md

 -  [VS Code Dev Containers]
 -  [GitHub Codespaces]

-Dev Containers use the `idf-rust` container image that was explained in the [Container section] of the Installing Rust chapter and provide an environment ready to develop Rust applications for Espressif chips with no installation required.
+Dev Containers use the [`idf-rust` container image], that was explained in the [Container section] of the installation chapter, and provide an environment ready to develop Rust applications for Espressif chips with no installation required.
 Dev Containers also have integration with [Wokwi simulator], to simulate the project, and allow flashing from the container using [web flash].

 For more details about on Dev Containers, see [Dev Container] section of the template Readme.